Tirzepatide monograph · Evidence review

 Are the side effects worth it?
 The honest tradeoff

 Timeline questions only matter against the benefit.
 Tirzepatide produces some of the largest weight loss of any approved drug: in SURMOUNT-1, mean reduction reached roughly 21% at the 15 mg dose over 72 weeks versus about 3% on placebo4, it outperformed semaglutide head-to-head in SURMOUNT-59, and it is FDA-approved for moderate-to-severe obstructive sleep apnea on the strength of SURMOUNT-OSA10.
 Its diabetes pivotal trial, SURPASS-1, showed the same GI-dominant, escalation-linked tolerability pattern8.
 For most people, the common side effects are a few-weeks-per-step adaptation in exchange for that — a manageable tradeoff under a clinician's supervision, not an indefinite penalty.
+If you drink, note that alcohol stacks onto these same GI effects and onto the drug's hypoglycemia and pancreatitis warnings — see Zepbound and alcohol for what to know.
 For the complete picture, see the tirzepatide evidence guide, and to weigh your options for getting it, start with our best tirzepatide overview.

 The honest bottom line